When data driven reduced order modeling meets full waveform inversion: The data driven ROMs

 \section{The data driven ROMs}

-The computation of the ROMs involves four main steps: The first step, described in section \ref{sect:ROM.1}, is the data mapping $\boldsymbol{\mathcal{M}}(t) \mapsto \bD(t)$.
+The description of the computation of the ROMs involves four main steps: The first step, described in section \ref{sect:ROM.1}, is the data mapping $\boldsymbol{\mathcal{M}}(t) \mapsto \bD(t)$.
 The second step, described in section \ref{sect:ROM.ts}, defines the wave snapshots and the propagator operator that governs their evolution.
 The third step, given in section \ref{sect:ROM.2}, introduces two Galerkin approximation schemes: one for the time stepping of the snapshots and one for the wave equation.
 The approximations are in an unknown space, but the Galerkin coefficients satisfy equations that are data driven.
 The fourth step, given in section \ref{sect:ROM.4}, uses these equations to obtain our two ROMs.
-We end in section \ref{sect:ROM.5} with a brief comparison of these ROMs to the standard (reduced basis) projection ones found in the computational science literature.
+We give in section \ref{sect:ROM.5} a brief comparison of these ROMs to the standard (reduced basis) projection ones found in the computational science literature. \bc{We end in section \ref{sect:regul} with a brief discussion of regularization of the ROM computation.}